spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 whereas a "module" is a single Python file.
 Since ``find_packages`` only returns packages, you'll have to determine the correct module names yourself.

-You can now add these packages and modules to the package like so:
+Spack automatically runs ``find_packages`` to find a list of modules to try importing.
+If it returns an empty list, it then falls back on the package name.
+If for whatever reason neither of these methods work, you can override this yourself.
+For example, ``py-pillow`` is imported as ``import PIL``, so we can add:

 .. code-block:: python

-   import_modules = ['six']
+   import_modules = ['PIL']

-When you run ``spack install --test=root py-six``, Spack will attempt to import the ``six`` module after installation.
+When you run ``spack install --test=root py-pillow``, Spack will attempt to import the ``PIL`` module after installation.

 These tests most often catch missing dependencies and non-RPATHed libraries.
 Make sure not to add modules/packages containing the word